nanos-world/docs/getting_started/Assets.rst

 Going Further
 -------------

-If you want to know more, please move to ref:`Modding`.
+If you want to know more, please move to :ref:`Modding`.